dmd-program/dmd-100/topics/design_thinking.md

 ## Beginner's mindset

-A designer's approach to questioning of assumptions, known as the beginners mindset, is helpful for bypassing stereotypes an misconceptions that often inhibit empathetic discoveries.
+A designer's approach to questioning of assumptions, known as the beginner's mindset, is helpful for bypassing stereotypes and misconceptions that often inhibit empathetic discoveries.
 How a person acquires the beginner's mindset can vary.
 Here is an example from the Hasso Plattner Institute of Design at Stanford: \[2\]

 1. **Don’t judge.** Just observe and engage users without the influence of value judgments upon their actions, circumstances, decisions, or “issues.”
 2. **Question everything.** Question even \(and especially\) the things you think you already understand.
 Ask questions to learn about how the user perceives the world.
 Think about how a 4-year-old asks “Why?” about everything.
 Follow up an answer to one “why” with a second “why.”